 There is also another view on the night but not acceptable to many as the references to the night in the Quran do not conform to it.
 However, it was the night in the month of Ramadan in 610 CE while Muhammad was meditating as usual in Hira cave, he was visited by the Gabriel with the famous first revelation, the first 5 verses of sura Al-Alaq (96:1-5), and after that, he received the rest of the Quran through the Gabriel over the time period of 23 years.

-The Night of Destiny on the night of 27th Ramadan
+A Night of the Power on the night of 27th Ramadan

-However, below is the 3-fold mathematical confirmation on the exact date of this special night on the 27th of Ramadan, which is derived from the Quran using the very sura that deals with this subject, namely Sura Al-Qadr (Destiny).
+However, below is the 3-fold mathematical confirmation on the exact date of this special night on the 27th of Ramadan, which is derived from the Quran using the very sura that deals with this subject, namely Sura Al-Qadr (The Power).

 - Sura Al-Qadr (Sura # 97) contains three occurrences of the phrase “laylat al-qadr” (the Night of Destiny).
 The Arabic phrase “laylat al-qadr” (لَيلَةِ القَدرِ) itself consists of nine letters.
 Therefore, within this sura, there are 27 (3 x 9) letters that participate in the proper name of this very special night.